Kathmandu and Patan, Nepal

 The temple residence of the Kumari of Patan was not tucked within a palace complex as in Kathmandu.
 A mere arched gateway, nothing out of the ordinary, separated it from the bustling street.
 The temple and courtyard looked abandoned until a man appeared at the door to receive us.
 Kicking our footwear off, we were ushered up a steep and creaky wooden staircase.
 The upstairs anteroom was dim and spartan, solely furnished with ragged cushions on which we sat.
 As we settled on the floor, Bhuwan briefed us on the customs in meeting the Living Goddess.

 Leather objects were to be removed from the body, namely my wallet and belt.
 This we did despite these items being hidden within our clothing.
 They were faux, but I opted to err on the side of savoir faire.
 We were also told to avoid looking at the Kumari straight in the eye.
-As expected, taking photos of the Kumari was strictly prohibited.
-Bhuwan negotiated this last point with the Kumari‘s parents, who appeared to be on friendly terms with him.
-The man who met us at the door turned out to be the Kumari‘s father.
+As expected, taking photos of the goddess was strictly prohibited.
+Bhuwan negotiated this last point with her parents, who appeared to be on friendly terms with him.
+The man who met us at the door turned out to be her father.
 He relented, allowing us one non-flash photograph.
 I took the instructions to heart, determined not to embarrass our gracious guide with my facetiousness.

 Without warning, the parents whizzed back through the anteroom as we staggered to get up.
 I barely caught a glimpse of a small figure robed in red wedged between them; only the rustle of cloth and patter of footsteps remained distinct in my mind.
 I was summoned first.
 I slung my camera over my neck and took tentative steps through a red curtain.